microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onedriveforbusinessprotectionpolicy-create-driveinclusionrules.md

 Create a [driveProtectionRule](../resources/driveprotectionrule.md) in a [oneDriveForBusinessProtectionPolicy](../resources/onedriveforbusinessprotectionpolicy.md).

 An inclusion rule indicates that Protection Policy should contain Protection Units that match the specified rule criteria.
-The initial status of a Protection Rule upon creation is active, and the terminal states are completed, completedWithErrors once the rule has been applied.
+The initial status of a Protection Rule upon creation is active, and the terminal states are completed, completedWithErrors once the rule is applied.

 ## Permissions